hjoon0510/SmartSecretary/README.md

 # Smart Secretary

-This program tells users the weather and schedule in front of door.
+This program tells users the weather and users's scheduls

 # Motivation
 Because of busy daily life, I do not take umbrella with me on rainy day.
 It is difficult for users to cope with the changing weather frequently.
-So, I planned to developer IoT device to help them.
+I developed an iot device to prepare for this situation.

 # Requirement
 You have to prepare hardware and software as follows.